JanHerca/urantiapedia/output/wikijs/en/article/Patrick_Morelli/Quelle_Est_La_Dimension_Du_Paradis.md

 You should know, beforehand, that three circuits of worlds gravitate around Paradise before the circles of Havona and they are located between the first circle of Havona and the Isle of Paradise.

-It is the time taken by the first circuit (the one closest to Paradise which is the circuit of the worlds of the Father) to make a complete revolution, which defines the time of a standard “Paradise-Havona” day which corresponds to 1000 years of our Urantian time: ([UB 14:1.12](/en/The_Urantia_Book/14#p1_12)) “**A day of Paradise-Havona corresponds just to a thousand years of the present Urantia calendar which includes leap years, minus seven minutes, three seconds and one eighth of a second.**”
+It is the time taken by the first circuit (the one closest to Paradise which is the circuit of the worlds of the Father) to make a complete revolution, which defines the time of a standard “Paradise-Havona” day which corresponds to 1000 years of our Urantian time: (<a id="a56_266"></a>[UB 14:1.12](/en/The_Urantia_Book/14#p1_12)) “**A day of Paradise-Havona corresponds just to a thousand years of the present Urantia calendar which includes leap years, minus seven minutes, three seconds and one eighth of a second.**”

 Consequently, if we could have an idea of the speed of movement of these worlds it would be easy for us to calculate the circumference of the circle which encompasses the Isle of Paradise, and also, the diameter of this circle; since we know perfectly well the time of this journey: a thousand years.

 How fast can these worlds move?

-The Book provides a clue: ([UB 14:1.12](/en/The_Urantia_Book/14#p1_12)) “**Although their speed is enormous because they (the planets of the first circuit) are located between the dark gravity bodies and the gigantic Paradise**”
+The Book provides a clue: (<a id="a62_27"></a>[UB 14:1.12](/en/The_Urantia_Book/14#p1_12)) “**Although their speed is enormous because they (the planets of the first circuit) are located between the dark gravity bodies and the gigantic Paradise**”

 So what is huge speed?